rfbaylon/Philosophy-Notes/Genres/Analytic/Ethics/Applied Ethics/Effective Altruism/A2 EA.md

 [Iason Gabriel-Effective Altruism and its Critics (1).pdf]

 Note:
-**givewell formally acknowlefged the 3 objections below and now incorporates multifaceted analyses All 3 critiques come from Iason Gabriel
+**givewell formally acknowledged the 3 objections below and now incorporates multifaceted analyses All 3 critiques come from Iason Gabriel

  Observational bias, we prioritize things that are easier to observe